Guidelines Respecting Extra-bilateral Air Service Applications to the Canadian Transportation Agency

 Appendix B - Agency decisions pertaining to extra-bilateral applications

 The following is a list of Agency extra-bilateral determinations issued under the CTA.
-These determinations can be found on the Agency's Web site under Rulings Lists and Search.
+These determinations can be found on the Agency's Web site under Decisions and Determinations.

 These cases set out in this summary illustrate principles and considerations taken into account when assessing international air service extra-bilateral applications.
 They are generally more recent and are by no means an exhaustive review of Agency Decisions relating to extra-bilateral applications.
 The decisions are included for information and illustration purposes only.
 It should be noted that the Agency is not bound by its previous decisions and makes its determinations on a case by case basis in consideration of the specific facts and evidence of each case.
 Accordingly, these decisions are not determinative of issues in current cases before the Agency.